Calculable/Strategy-Game/frontend/README.md

 ## Description

-Dockerized React-Frontend for the Groupproject in "Distributed Systems" @ Fachhochschule OST
+Dockerized React-Frontend for the Challenge-Task in "Distributed Systems" @ Fachhochschule OST

 ## About